force-net/blazer/README.md

 * Ability to add control information to stream between file blocks.
 Can be useful for passing some servicing information while compressing long stream of data without affecting it
 * Ability to compress to stdout and read data from stdin (no seeks in stream, if it does not support it)
 * Ability to use non-compressed data in same structure

+## Implementation

+Currently, Blazer is implementent in C# with full support of standard .NET Streams.
+Encoders and Decoders are implemented in C# and C both.
+Native variant is faster than managed on ~50%.
+Library automatically selects native variant if available.
+If it impossible, safe managed variant is used.
+Stream High algorithm currently on C# only.
+Native implementation does not require additional setup like vcredist and embedded into library.

+Console application (Blazer.exe) has embedded Blazer.Net.dll library and use it to compress or decompress files.

 ## Other important points